odota/core/README.md

   * `STEAM_API_KEY` You need this in order to access the Steam Web API.
   * `STEAM_USER, STEAM_PASS` The retriever requires a Steam account in order to fetch replay salts.
 We recommend creating a new account for this purpose (you won't be able to log into the account while the retriever is using it).
 If you don't care about getting replay salts/downloading replays then you can skip this step.
 * Get a terminal into the running container: `sudo docker exec -it yasp bash`
+* Rebuild inside the container (your local directory hides the built files): `npm run build`
 * Start the services you want to run:
   * `pm2 start profiles/basic.json` This starts all the basic services to be able to read the API and request parses (which is a useful end-to-end test).
 Use `profiles/everything.json` to start everything.
   * Useful PM2 commands: